IGOR-bioDGPs/ARIADNE/_sources/contentpages/intro.md

 # Welcome to **ARIADNE**

 This is the website belonging to the **ARIADNE** project.
 Click [here](https://igor-biodgps.github.io/ARIADNE/graph/graph.html) to go to the resource.
 Please **note** that the tool is best viewed on a large laptop or external screen.

+The corresponding paper "ARIADNE: A Scientific Navigator to Find Your Way Through the Resource Labyrinth of Psychological Sciences" was published in January 2025 in _Advances in Methods and Practices in Psychological Science_.
+It is a tutorial, guiding (especially early-career) researchers through a standard research project using ARIADNE along the way (Hartmann, Gürsoy, et al., 2025).
+Read it [here](https://doi.org/10.1177/25152459241297674).

 # Who are we?